Cancer Mouse Models Core

-The Cancer Mouse Models Developing Shared Resource (CMMC) aspires to make translational research an attainable goal for all Massey researchers.
-The CMMC provides expertise and services that facilitate preclinical mouse models to support the development of novel cancer therapeutics and precision medicine at VCU Massey Cancer Center.
+The Cancer Mouse Models Core (CMMC) aspires to make translational research an attainable goal for all Massey researchers.
+The CMMC provides expertise and services that facilitate preclinical mouse models to support the development of novel cancer therapeutics and precision medicine.

-The CMMC is designed to work collaboratively with other Massey Cancer Center core facilities, providing assistance with mouse models of cancer by using a variety of drug delivery methods, surgical techniques and animal procedures.
-The shared resource also offers support with several different types of mouse models of cancer: syngeneic models, genetically engineered mice and xenograft models.
-The CMMC combines knowledge of preclinical drug testing and mouse models of cancer to design and perform elegant experiments that produce accurate data in a timely manner.
+The CMMC works collaboratively with other Massey shared resources, providing assistance with mouse models by using a variety of drug delivery methods, surgical techniques, and animal procedures.
+The shared resource also offers support with several different types of mouse models: syngeneic models, genetically engineered mice, and xenograft models.
+The CMMC combines knowledge of preclinical drug testing and cancer mouse models to design and perform experiments that produce accurate data.

-The Cancer Mouse Models Developing Shared Resource (CMMC) provides the following services for cancer researchers:
+The Cancer Mouse Models Shared Resource (CMMC) provides the following services for cancer researchers:

-Service Rate* Animal project and grant consultation Free of charge/ collaboration
+Service Hourly rate* Animal project and grant consultation Free of charge/ collaboration